Writing Craft Club

 $50/mo

-With this subscription, you get access to our everything in the Minimalist plan, but you also get access to the archive of sessions from 2022 and 2023 (that's 18 sessions!) as well as the following courses from Storm Writing School: Writing Toward Instinct, Creating Romantic/Sexual Tension, Strengthen Your Story with a Revision Outline, A Guide to Interiority, and The Gold Standard Scene.
+With this subscription, you get access to our everything in the Minimalist plan, but you also get access to the archive of sessions from 2022 and 2023 (that's 18 sessions!) as well as the following courses from Storm Writing School: Mastering Omniscient Narration, Writing Toward Instinct, Creating Romantic/Sexual Tension, Strengthen Your Story with a Revision Outline, A Guide to Interiority, and The Gold Standard Scene.
 Any new course priced at $20 or lower will also be available to you for free.